 - CookieYes provides more user-friendly customisation options directly through its dashboard, especially for non-technical users.

-- Cookiebot offers customisation capabilities, but some features, like removing branding, require manual CSS adjustments.
+- Cookiebot offers customisation capabilities, but some configurations, such as disabling the banner on specific pages, may require manual adjustments.

 Ease of setup and management